“All Was” or “All Were” – Which Is Correct? A Guide With Examples

 Exploring the intricate nature of English, it’s fascinating to see how special cases in grammar arise, especially when we look at collective vs plural expressions.
 While rules of grammar are definitive for the most part, there are always exceptions in usage that call for a deeper understanding.
 Let’s delve into the nuances that influence whether “all was” or “all were” is the correct choice, particularly in special grammatical scenarios.

-Related: Is It Correct to Say “Revenues”?
+Related: Is It Correct to Say “Happy Belated Birthday”?

 Distinguishing Between Collective and Plural Expressions